 Is this permanent?

 The Safe Zones have been introduced as a temporary measure to respond to the Covid19 Pandemic and in the interest of public safety.
-These measures have been introduced for 21 days and are likely to be extended for a further 21 days to cover most of the summer holidays, to allow longer term plans to be considered.

 What’s the legal status of Great Darkgate Street’s closure?
 As it’s a trunk road?

 Welsh Government has responsibility for Great Darkgate Street through the North and Mid Wales Trunk Road Agency (NMWTRA) and both have been consulted on the plans for Safe Zones and have issued their own notice.

 Why are road closures necessary when there aren’t many pedestrians?

 With the slow easing of the lockdown in the county it is necessary to establish Safe Zones because of the likelihood of danger to the public as people return to shop and we have an influx of visitors for the summer holidays which would mean that social distancing would not be possible on narrow footways.

 Roads are closed to make more space for pedestrians but then cafes/pubs are being encouraged to have more outdoor seating on the roads/pavements.

 Closing the roads provides more space for pedestrians to social distance.
 The introduction of the outdoor seating will only be allowed where they don’t significantly impede safe social distancing.
 The approach will enable shops and services to trade, especially where they can only legally and viably trade outdoors whilst protecting the public.